 Older people with natural grays, and yes, those hopping on the recent gray hair trend can also benefit from using a purple shampoo to brighten their silvery streaks.

 It’s not a be-all-and-end-all method of course.
 It won’t extremely lighten your strands to a shade that isn’t a result of water buildup or chlorine—meaning, you can’t D.I.Y. your own cool ash blonde highlights on deliberately orange or warm yellow base with purple shampoo alone.

 • Do wet your hair with slightly warm water.
 Not only does it feel divine on your scalp (the “aah” in spa), it also helps expand the hair shaft and allows your purple shampoo to better absorb and tone.

-• Do use cool or even cold water to rinse out your shampoo, as this helps seal the cuticles back down.
-Follow up with a purple conditioner if you feel your blonde needs an extra shot of toning or if you could afford to go brighter.
+• Do use cool or even cold water to rinse out your shampoo.
+This helps seal the cuticles back down.
+Follow up with a purple conditioner if you feel your blonde needs an extra shot of toning.
 Apply as you would a regular conditioner, letting it sit for an extra two to three minutes as well before rinsing.
 If you feel like purple shampoo is enough for the day, just follow up with a regular moisturizing conditioner like Suave Professionals Deep Moisture Conditioner.

 • Don’t overdo it.
-Going a bit heavy-handed on the purple products can give your hair a slightly bluish tinge, especially if your hair is a very light shade of blonde.
+Going a bit heavy-handed on the purple products can give your hair a slightly bluish tinge.
 If this happens, simply wash hair again—these pigments aren’t permanent and will fade out.

 • Do use colorless or white/clear products on your hair moving forward.
 Heavily tinted products can stain bleached strands.